JasonMahdjoub/UPnPIGD_ARCHIVED/README.md

 	}
 	...
 ```
-When using UpnpIGD into Android, if you want to use UpnpIGD functions, please use this additionnal dependencies (minimum Java version is 11) :
+When using UPnPIGD into Android, if you want to use UPnPIGD functions, please use this additionnal dependencies (minimum Java version is 11) :
 ```
 	...
 	dependencies {